 Short-term Care Quality

-In our final area, we gave this facility an A for our short-term care rating.
-This wrapped up a very impressive report card.
-Our short-term care ratings are based in part on a facility's quantity of highly-skilled highly skilled professionals.
-This includes a wide spectrum of services, spanning from registered nurses to physical and speech therapists, as well as other types of therapy.
-Fortunately, it looks like this nursing home employs registered nurses.
-Not all facilities employs these types of nurses.
-However, according to the data they provided, they do not appear to employ physical therapists.
-The final statistic we assessed in this category is the number of patients who were able to return home from the nursing home.
-We found that 5.7 percent of this nursing home's patients returned home as opposed to remaining at the nursing home on a permanent basis.
+In the final category, we gave this facility a grade of A for its short-term care rating.
+This finished off a very strong report card.
+Our short-term care scores are based on the facility's quantity of highly-skilled skilled healthcare professionals.
+This includes a broad spectrum of services, ranging from registered nurses to physical and respiratory therapists, as well as other variations of therapy.
+Fortunately, it appear that this facility has registered nurses on staff.
+Not every nursing home employs these skilled professionals.
+However, based on the information this nursing home provided, it does not look like the facility employs physical therapists.
+The final item we assessed in this category is the percentage of residents who were able to leave the nursing home and return to the community.
+We found that 5.7 percent of this facility's residents were able to return home.

 Rating Over Time